-When was pregnant the first time, not only was I overwhelmed at the thought of giving birth, but I didn’t know where to get anything.
+When I was pregnant the first time, not only was I overwhelmed at the thought of giving birth, but I didn’t know where to get anything.
 I mean, it wasn’t like I had any reference beforehand – if I saw a baby in a stroller holding some toy I just figured it kinda came like that.
 Sadly, kids need some stuff and not everybody knows where to get it so I thought I would put my baby expertise to good use here and create a bit of a list.
-It’s by no means a full listing but it’s where I direct my friends when they are overwhelm and need to know where to go.
+It’s by no means a full listing but it’s where I direct my friends when they are overwhelmed and need to know where to go.

 If you need a list of what to get, I have two posts that you may find helpful:

 Some of the links on this site are affiliates which means I get a small commission if you buy through the link (there is no extra cost to you).
 If you do shop through these links, I REALLY appreciate it – if you buy a $2 book I suggested then a giant bag of dog kibble and a flat-screen t.v. they have to give me commission on all of it.
 (I would like to make out with the person who purchased a $1,400 gift card on Amazon one month because you paid my phone bill.)

 I partner with sites that I think have a great product and/or can get you a great deal.
 There are some sites that try to bark up my tree but I know their product is either crap or way less expensive somewhere else so I don’t work with them.